Academic Guidelines for Service-Learning Courses

 (b) Evaluation of Student Performance

-Student performance in the service-learning courses is evaluated entirely by the faculty member(s) teaching the course.
+Student performance in the CEL courses is evaluated entirely by the faculty member(s) teaching the course.
 Students are graded on their performance in meeting the academic demands of the course, the determination of which will be done by employing the standard academic criteria for typical academic courses, i.e., evaluations are based on the learning in the course, not just the service component.
 Because the service aspect of the course is an important ingredient in the learning process, faculty may consult with those involved with the service dimension of the course for their assessment of the student’s performance.
 The final evaluation is always made by the faculty member teaching the course.

-(d) Repeat of Service-Learning Courses
+(d) Repeat of Community-Engaged Learning Courses

-Like all other Wesleyan courses, a service-learning course cannot be repeated for academic credit (unless the student failed the course, and is taking it again).
+Like all other Wesleyan courses, a CEL course cannot be repeated for academic credit (unless the student failed the course, and is taking it again).
 Note, however, that a course that was audited can be repeated for credit.